CCALI/a2jdat/README.md

 **The WKHTMLTOPDF_ZOOM settings have changed.
 YOU MUST SET THIS CORRECTLY TO MATCH PDFs GENERATED ON A2JAUTHOR.ORG** On most \*nix systems this should be 1.6711 and on most windows systems this should be 1.5709.

-Assuming you have all up-to-date dependencies (wkhtmltopdf, node, npm, pm2) you can run `npm run deploy` and skip to step 13 of installation instructions for calibration
+Assuming you have all up-to-date dependencies (wkhtmltopdf, node, npm, pm2m volta) you can run `npm run deploy` and skip to step 13 of installation instructions for calibration.
+Otherwise you must start from step 0.

 ## General Installation instructions